Skip to Content

 A terrarium: A terrarium or bioactive vivarium is a fantastic way to keep your tropical plants happy.

-Depending on the size of the terrarium you can accommodate in your home (especially the height is relevant), this can be a fantastic solution.
+Depending on the size of the terrarium you can accommodate in your home (especially if the height is relevant), this can be a fantastic solution.

 It is much easier to create a climate and proper conditions without you having to live in a tropical jungle in your four walls yourself.

-If you are serious about keeping your Anthurium Veitchii in the best conditions possible using high humidity, the best options are a terrarium, a closed container, or a humidifier in my personal opinion.
+If you are serious about keeping your Anthurium Veitchii in the best conditions possible using high humidity, the best options are a terrarium, a closed container, or a humidifier, in my personal opinion.

 Fertilizer